 SUPPLIERS: Our primary measure of success is "percent of spend reporting to CDP."
-We have been reporting this metric for various tiers of suppliers in a standard table in our CSR Report.
+We report this metric for various tiers of suppliers in a standard table in our CSR Report.
 We are extending the metric from just an "AQ" status to also measure the quality of the submittal.
-We want our suppliers to report, report publicly, be reviewed by a third party, have a reduction goal (absolute preferred), and ask all their own suppliers to report to CDP.

-To manage our supplier greenhouse gas emissions, we work with our suppliers to set expectations, build capabilities, track progress, complete scorecards and business reviews and provide feedback, and reward on performance.
+We want our suppliers to report publicly, be reviewed by a third party, have a reduction goal & show progress (absolute preferred), and ask all their own suppliers to report to CDP.
+To manage supplier GHG emissions, we work with our suppliers to set expectations, build capabilities, track progress, complete scorecards and business reviews and provide feedback, and reward on performance.
 For suppliers that are performing well, a high score in the supplier scorecard could mean more business in the future.
-In addition, we have a "Sustainability Award" at our yearly Supplier Appreciation Event, which honors one supplier who excels, and our criteria for this score heavily weights performance on energy/GHG emissions because that is Cisco's most material environmental issue.
+We also have a "Sustainability Award" at our yearly Supplier Appreciation Event, which honors one supplier who excels.
+Our criteria for this score heavily weights performance on energy/GHG emissions as it is Cisco's most material environmental issue.
+In 2016, we used CDP data to select finalists for the Award.

-PARTNERS/CUSTOMERS: Currently, we track number of engagements as a measure of market awareness and penetration.
+PARTNERS/CUSTOMERS: We track number of engagements as a measure of successful market awareness and penetration.
 We also use formal survey techniques to measure partner and customer awareness of Cisco sustainability performance, products and solutions.